Lakebase (OLTP)

 Differentiating Lakebase from standard PostgreSQL

-If the partner application needs to differentiate Lakebase from standard PostgreSQL to choose a different code path:
+If the partner application needs to differentiate Lakebase from standard PostgreSQL in an effort to choose a different code path for Lakebase, these are the options:

 Option 1: Check shared libraries